 To contact Special Olympics Alberta board members, please email firstname.lastname@example.org.

-Wilma Shim - Chair - Calgary
+Wilma Shim - Past Chair - Calgary

 Wilma is a born and raised Edmontonian.
 Having been awarded the Chancellor Club Scholarship at the University of Calgary, she moved to Calgary to pursue her Bachelor of Science degree in Kinesiology and remained in Calgary to complete her Law Degree.
-Following her Articles, Wilma worked as a Crown Prosecutor.
+Following her articles, Wilma worked as a Crown Prosecutor.
 Currently, she is a lawyer in the Civil Litigation Department with Alberta Justice and Solicitor General.

-Wilma was elected to the University of Calgary Students’ Union for 3 terms and represented students as the Faculty of Law Representative, Academic Commissioner, and Faculty of Kinesiology Representative.
+Wilma was elected to the University of Calgary (U of C) Students’ Union for 3 terms and represented students as the Faculty of Law Representative, Academic Commissioner, and Faculty of Kinesiology Representative.
 In Law School, she was elected as the President of the Society of Law Students and also sat on the Executive of the U of C Pro Bono Students Canada Chapter.
 In 2007, Wilma founded the Young Kinesiology Alumni Association and has served as President of the Physical Education and Kinesiology Alumni Association.
 In 2010, she received the President's Award for Excellence in Student Leadership and was inducted into The Order of the University of Calgary.

 Wilma represented Canada at the World Junior Powerlifting Championships in LaGarde, France.
 She won a Bronze medal in the Deadlift Competition.
-She has coached powerlifting with Special Olympics Calgary since 2007 and was a Coach for Team Calgary Powerlifting at the Provincial Summer Games in 2009 and 2013.
+She has coached powerlifting with Special Olympics Calgary since 2007 and was a Coach for Team Calgary powerlifting at the Provincial Summer Games in 2009 and 2013.

-Scott Laluk - Finance Director - Calgary
+Scott Laluk - Director of finance - Calgary

 Scott resides in Calgary and is an assurance partner at MNP where he also responsible for the coordination of the education programs for the office.
 In addition to Calgary, during his 15 years of public accounting, he has also practiced in Winnipeg and the Cayman Islands.